David Coulthard: Personal life

 Coulthard has lived for some time in Monaco, and also owns homes in London, Belgium and Switzerland.
 He owns several luxury hotels in Britain and is a former owner of the Columbus Hotel Monaco, which is located in Monaco's Fontvieille.

 On 2 May 2000, while he was leasing the Learjet of friend David Murray, the aeroplane developed engine trouble en route to Côte d'Azur International Airport in Nice and crashed while attempting an emergency landing at Lyon-Satolas Airport, France.
 Coulthard, his then-fiancée the American model Heidi Wichlinski and personal trainer/bodyguard Andy Matthews survived; Murray's personal pilot David Saunders and co-pilot Dan Worley died.
 Coulthard and Wichlinski ended their engagement before the beginning of the 2001 season, which was followed with a series of inaccurate newspaper reports about alleged affairs with other women.

 Coulthard was involved in a four-year relationship with Brazilian model Simone Abdelnour, before ending the relationship in 2005.
 Coulthard became engaged to Karen Minier, a Belgian Formula One correspondent for French TV channel TF1, on 2 June 2006.
 The couple married in 2013.
-Coulthard and Minier had their first child, Dayton Minier Coulthard, on 20 November 2008.
+Coulthard and Minier had their child on 20 November 2008.
+Coulthard and Minier divorced in 2022.
+In January 2025, Coulthard became engaged to Swedish model Sigrid Silversand after two years of dating.

 A museum in his home village, Twynholm, was dedicated to Coulthard, but it has now closed.
 It was previously run by Coulthard's sister Lynsay who died of an overdose of propranolol in February 2013.
 His half sister Elaine had died in her sleep in 2011.
 Fans in his home village are called "Twynosi" (a cross between Twynholm and the Italian word for "fans", tifosi, as used by Ferrari fans), who gather on race days.
-He released his autobiography in 2007, entitled It is What It Is.
-In it, he stated that he had suffered from bulimia as a teenager, caused by the need to lose weight when competing in karting championships.
+In his autobiography, he stated that he had suffered from bulimia as a teenager, caused by the need to lose weight when competing in karting championships.
 In 2008, Coulthard was best man at the wedding of Christian Hughes and actress/presenter Amanda Holden.

 Coulthard's second cousin, New Zealander Fabian Coulthard, is also a racing driver, and has won several junior championships.
 He is currently racing in the Australian V8 Supercar Championship Series for Team Sydney.
+His son, Dayton, is also a racing driver and made his junior formulae debut in the 2025 GB4 Championship.

 Coulthard is an ambassador for the spinal injuries charity Wings For Life.
 He was appointed Member of the Order of the British Empire (MBE) in the 2010 Birthday Honours for services to motorsport.
 Coulthard is a Mercedes-Benz Brand Ambassador, and was involved with the development of the Mercedes-Benz SLS AMG.